mohamed-reda/AuthAppWithDjango/README.md

 - creating a dynamic template
 - dealing with Django Admin
 - Django class-based files and static views, and so much more!
+- some best practices at dealing with the views

 ## Screenshots